 Time for a revolutionary change

 We believe in a world without bullying.
-We assert that if this belief is combined with the right prevention and intervention strategies at the right time, we will begin to see that revolutionary change is possible.
+Revolutionary change is possible, if this belief is combined with the right prevention and intervention strategies at the right time.
 Our aim is to find and connect a global community of people who want to join us for this ride.

 The Bullying Revolution is here!